Near Selmer in McNairy County, Tennessee — The American South (East South Central)

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-The Hurst Nation (approx. 3.1 miles away); Fielding Hurst and Purdy Purdy (approx. 6˝ miles away); Approach to Shiloh (approx. 7.4 miles away); Buford Hayse Pusser (approx. 8.8 miles away); Mark Perrin Lowrey (approx. 11.4 miles away); Battle Of Chewalla (approx. 13 miles away); a different marker also named Approach to Shiloh (approx. 13.6 miles away).
+At least 8 other markers The Hurst Nation (approx. 3.1 miles away); Fielding Hurst and Purdy (approx. 5½ miles away); Purdy (approx. 6½ miles away); Approach to Shiloh (approx. 7.4 miles away); Buford Hayse Pusser (approx. 8.8 miles away); Mark Perrin Lowrey (approx. 11.4 miles away); Battle Of Chewalla (approx. 13 miles away); a different marker also named Approach to Shiloh (approx. 13.6 miles away).
 Touch for a list and map of all markers in Selmer.

 Also see . . .

 1. The Trail of Tears.
 Resource site with an overview of the Trail of Tears.
 (Submitted on May 24, 2009, by Craig Swain of Leesburg, Virginia.)

 2. Trail of Tears National Historic Trail.
 National Park Service site detailing sites related to the trail across nine states.
 (Submitted on May 24, 2009, by Craig Swain of Leesburg, Virginia.)

 Categories. • Native Americans •